awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-tls.md

 **Important**
 After you have ported the TLS library and tested your ports, you must run the Secure Socket tests that depend on TLS functionality\.
 For more information, see [Testing](afr-porting-ss.md#porting-testing-ss) in the Secure Sockets porting documentation\.

-## Validation<a name="w3aac11c31c21"></a>
+## Validation<a name="afr-porting-tls-validation"></a>

-To officially qualify a device for Amazon FreeRTOS, you need to validate the device's ported source code with AWS IoT Device Tester\.
-Follow the instructions in [ Using AWS IoT Device Tester for Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) in the Amazon FreeRTOS User Guide to set up Device Tester for port validation\.
+To officially qualify a device for FreeRTOS, you need to validate the device's ported source code with AWS IoT Device Tester\.
+Follow the instructions in [ Using AWS IoT Device Tester for FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) in the FreeRTOS User Guide to set up Device Tester for port validation\.
 To test a specific library's port, the correct test group must be enabled in the `device.json` file in the Device Tester `configs` folder\.

-After you finish porting the Amazon FreeRTOS TLS library to your device, you can start setting up the MQTT library for testing\.
+After you finish porting the FreeRTOS TLS library to your device, you can start setting up the MQTT library for testing\.
 See [Configuring the MQTT Library for Testing](afr-porting-mqtt.md) for instructions\.